A Future Without Traffic Fatalities

 In its board resolution from October 2023, the DVR recommended a total of nine measures for monitoring dangerous traffic violations.
 These include:

 ● Comprehensive surveillance: This involves regular, visible monitoring to ensure adherence to traffic regulations.
-To encourage consistent compliance, monitoring should remain unpredictable for road users.
+To encourage consistent compliance, enforcement should remain unpredictable for road users.
 Traffic authorities and municipalities are advised to prioritize enforcement at the most hazardous locations.

 ● Adjustment of penalties: Stricter penalties for high-risk traffic violations are needed, along with reforms to existing sanctioning systems.

-● Basic infrastructure: A standardized nationwide legal framework for traffic monitoring would be highly beneficial.
+● Basic infrastructure: A standardized nationwide legal framework for traffic enforcement would be highly beneficial.
 Methods such as section control (average speed checks) have already proven their effectiveness.
 Ideally, traffic monitoring infrastructure should be integrated into road planning and design from the outset, with appropriate financial considerations included.

 Cutting-Edge Technologies for Effective Prevention